-Upon the advertisement of the Procurement Notice, qualified Individual Consultant is expected to submit both the Technical and Financial Proposals.
-Accordingly; Individual Consultant will be evaluated based on Cumulative Analysis as per the following scenario:
+Upon the advertisement of the Procurement Notice, qualified Individual Consultant is expected to submit both the Technical and Financial Proposals separately sealed.
+Accordingly; Individual Consultants will be evaluated based on Cumulative Analysis as per the following scenario:

 - Responsive/compliant/acceptable, and

 - Having received the highest score out of a pre-determined set of weighted technical and financial criteria specific to the solicitation.
-In this regard, the respective weight of the proposals is:
+In this regard, the respective weight of the proposals are:

 - a.
 Technical Criteria weight is 70%

 - b.
 Financial Criteria weight is 30%